 Peaine Township.
-700 feet of Lake Michigan shoreline.
+1,360 feet of Lake Michigan shoreline.
 The original preserve was purchased with a grant from the J.A.
 Woollam Foundation.
-The preserve grew by 140 acres in 2019 with the bargain sale purchase of land previously protected with a conservation easement and by another 40 acres in 2020.
-The new additions are located adjacent to the original 20-acre preserve and consist mostly of forested habitat with pockets of wetlands throughout.
+The preserve grew by 140 acres in 2019 with the bargain sale purchase of land previously protected with a conservation easement and by another 40 acres in 2020 and 26 acres in 2022.

 11 acres, 2008

 Melrose Township.
 Adjoins state land along the Bear River that was protected as an assist the project with the State.

 City of Boyne City.
 Donated by Michael Gabos.

 22.5 acres, 2012

 Eveline Township.
 Purchased with funds provided by neighbors to the property.
 Lake Charlevoix watershed.